Using Google Business Profile to sell moreBy Heidi Abramyk

 Local businesses unfamiliar with the complexities of Google may not know the difference between Google Places for Business, Google Maps, Google+ and Google Business Profile (aka GBP).
 If you are in the space and have been for a while, it is hard to step back and remember what it’s like to be fairly green to Google’s many elements.
 It may be a good idea to back up to the beginning.
 Start by explaining what each Google branch does, how they integrate with your solutions and then dive into how this will benefit your client’s business.

 Google Places for Business

-Users who previously had a Google Places for Business account have been automatically upgraded to Google My Business.
+Users who previously had a Google Places for Business account have been automatically upgraded to Google Business Profile.
 Google Places for Business put a business on the map (literally on the Google map that shows up when a local search is performed).
 Businesses can create a listing to show up on a local search when users are Googling the business.

 Google Maps is a free mapping service that provides directions, and includes the Google street view that increasingly gets closer to seeming like real life.
 Businesses that have a high ranking in Google Places will show on the large view (or zoomed out) map that people see in Google Maps.
 Customer reviews are now left on Google Maps.

 Google+ is a community-based social network that allows companies to create a business profile page, similar to how companies can create a Facebook page.
 Here, businesses can share updates and photos with their followers.